Skip to main content

 Biographical / Historical

-Sister Mary Magdalen Devine was born Rose Devine in Plymouth, Indiana on April 8th, 1874 to Irish parents.
-She joined the Benedictine Sisters in Nauvoo, Illinois, on September 8th, 1906.
-She was appointed charge of the little boys' dining room at the Spalding Institute, a school for boys run by her community.
-In 1910 Sister Magdalen transferred her vows to the Chicago Benedictine community.
-"Mary" was added to her name in order to distinguish her from Sister Magdalene Schmitt.
-Her perpetual vows were made on July 26th, 1911.
+Before transferring her vows to the Chicago Benedictine community in 1910, Sister was appointed charge of the little boys' dining room at the Spalding Institute, a school run by her community.
+After her transfer, "Mary" was added to her name in religion in order to distinguish her from Sister Magdalene Schmitt.
 Despite chronic pain from a failed surgery, Sister regularly did the community's Saturday shopping as well as chores throughout the convent.
-She died on January 19th, 1954 at 70 years old, and is buried in the All Saints Cemetery.

 Extent

-.1 Linear Feet (1 hanging file)
+.1 Linear Feet

 Language of Materials